merkle-open/NitroNet/docs/configuration.md

 ## Configuration

 ### Requirements regarding the file structure of your frontend application
 There are not many things to consider.
-But you have to make sure that your your partials respectively components are split into dictinct files and that every file name is unique.
+But you have to make sure that your partials respectively components are split into dictinct files and that every file name is unique.

 If you are building your frontend with [Nitro](https://github.com/namics/generator-nitro/) you already have a valid file structure and there is nothing to consider.